melaniebrgr/learning-computer-science/00-everyweeks/week14/README.md

 ## Week 14 project journaling

-Cookies are small key-value stores that are sent along with every server request the browser makes (unless certain properties are enforced).
+Cookies are small key-value stores that are sent along with every server request the browser makes.
-It began innocently enough in 1994 when the HTTP cookies was invented by a Netscape founding engineer (1).
+It began innocently enough in 1994 when the cookie was added to the Netscape browser by founding engineer and now Worl Wide Web Hall of Fame Inductee, Lou Montulli (1, 2).
-It was invented to store user data--a shopping cart in this case--on the client instead of the server, so that the server could remain stateless.
+So it was not a new idea since magic cookies were being used for communicating programs, it was only new to web.

-It was OG Lofi, if your will.
+The problem Lou was solving was how to store user data--a shopping cart in this case--_not_ on the server.
-In 1996 someone (Tim Jackson?) realised that cookies could be used to invade your privacy.
+It was OG LoFi ([local-first apps](https://localfirstweb.dev//)), if your will, where your data exists on your machine and server remains stateless.
-It makes you wonder what the internet world would have look like today if the cookie had never been invented.
+It was about two years that someone (Tim Jackson?) realised that cookies could be used to invade your privacy.
-An entirely different place.
+It makes you wonder what the internet would look like today if the HTTP cookie had never been invented.

 ### How are cookies created?